horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 Just like the DAI, the MKR token is an Ethereum based token and can be stored in pretty much any non-custodial crypto wallet like Unstoppable, https://unstoppable.money

 ## MakerDAO Services

+As briefly mentioned earlier the DAI cryptocurrency is the core product of MakerDAO.
+The public facing services provided by MakerDAO are one way or another built around DAI stablecoin.

+The services are open to anyone globally.
+As more people use these services the MakerDAO grows and so is the value of MKR cryptocurrency.

-MakerDAO provides the following services to the general public.
+MakerDAO provides the following services:

-Oasis - Decentralized Cryptocurrency Exchange
+- Oasis cryptocurrency exchange
-Ability to take a loan in DAI from Maker Protocol Ability to deposit / lend DAI to Maker Protocol and earn interest rate
+- Ability to take a loan in DAI from Maker Protocol
+- Ability to lend DAI to Maker Protocol and earn interest rate

-Oasis Decentralized Marketplace
+### 1. Oasis Decentralized Marketplace

+The Oasis is platform where anyone can exchange Ethereum and Ethereum based crypto tokens (i.e. DAI, MKR etc).

+The Oasis platform enables users to trade tokens(assets) in a peer-to-peer (decentralized) manner.

-The Oasis is a service that provides access to a decentralized token exchange service on the Ethereum blockchain.
-The Oasis platform enables users to trade Ethereum and a number of other Ethereum based assets in a peer to peer manner, without the risk of being frauded.
-The  platform is free to use except for the actual blockchain fees originating from swapping tokens.
+Being a decentralized platform, the service operates fully on Ethereum blockchain.
+The platform is open to all and free to use except for the actual Ethereum blockchain transaction fees.
+These fees do not go to Oasis but merely fee for using Ethereum blockchain when someone needs to swap one token for another.

+While the Oasis platform is accessible through a website https://oasis.app, the services it provides can be also accessed by communicating with the Ethereum blockchain directly.

 Oasis also provides means to access core MakerDAO services such as borrowing and lending DAI tokens.
-While the Oasis platform is accessible through a website https://oasis.app, the services it provides can be also accessed by communicating with the Ethereum blockchain directly.

-The Oasis website is just one of the many ways to interact with the Maker Protocol.
+> The Oasis website is just one of the many ways to interact with the Maker Protocol.
 Those familiar with programming on Ethereum can access MakerDAO services by interacting with Maker Protocol smart contracts using various means and not use the website at all.

 To use the Oasis website users need one of the supported Ethereum wallets which will be used to deposit and withdraw funds to/from Oasis exchange.

-The easiest option is to install Chrome browser and use the Metamask browser plugin https://metamask.io.
+One option is to use Metamask browser plugin https://metamask.io that add non-custodial wallet capability to your browser.
+Or you may use other non-custodial wallet app on your phone like Unstoppable, https://unstoppable.money

-Metamask is an Ethereum wallet that works on top of the Chrome browser.
-Metamask wallet is non-custodial meaning that only the user has full control over the funds.
+link: /fundamentals/4-safe-storage.md

-Here is a good guide on using Metamask, https://tokenmarket.net/what-is/how-to-install-and-setup-metamask/
+For those interested, here is a good starting guide for Metamask, https://tokenmarket.net/what-is/how-to-install-and-setup-metamask/

-Keep in mind when you interact with decentralized platforms like Oasis token exchange, MakerDAO services or instruments like Metamask there are no means to roll back anything should you make a mistake with funds somewhere like say sending transaction to a wrong address.
+Keep in mind when you interact with decentralized platforms like Oasis token exchange there are no means to roll back anything should you make a mistake with funds somewhere.

-Borrowing DAI from Maker Protocol
+### 2. Borrowing DAI

 One of the core services provided by MakerDAO is the ability to borrow DAI tokens from the Maker Protocol in exchange for locking Ether tokens as collateral.

+Currently, the Maker Protocol accepts Ethereum and following Ethereum based tokens:

+- ETH : Ethereum cryptocurrency
+- BAT : Basic Attention Token
+- wBTC : Wrapped Bitcoin
+- USDC : USD pegged stablecoin from Coinbase

+The list of accepted tokens that can be used as collateral as well as individual requirements for each collateral type can change when the MakerDAO governance decides to do so.

-The steps are fairly straightforward, the user sends Ether as collateral to a smart contract known as Maker Vault.
-That smart contract locks in the received Ether and in exchange allows the user to generate a certain amount of DAI tokens, depending on the current market price of the Ether.
+1. The borrowing steps are fairly straightforward, the user starts with sending Ethereum or other supported token as collateral to a smart contract known as Maker Vault.

+2. Next, Maker Vault smart contract locks in the received Ether and in exchange allows the user to generate a certain amount of DAI tokens, depending on the current market price of the Ether.

 The Maker Vault is a core component of the Maker Protocol, which facilitates the generation of DAI against locked up collateral.
 All DAI in circulation are created by Maker Vaults and more importantly have underlying assets backing each DAI.

-Users interact with Maker Vaults and the Maker Protocol directly, and each user has complete and independent control over their deposited collateral as long the value of that collateral doesn’t fall below the required minimum level.
+Users interact with Maker Vaults and the Maker Protocol directly.
+The user has complete and independent control over their deposited collateral as long the value of that collateral doesn’t fall below the required minimum level.

 The mechanism by which Maker Vaults operate offer fairly flexible terms.
 There are no repayment schedules and no credit history requirements.
 Users can repay at their own pace as long as their Vault is properly collateralized.

-Each user borrowing DAI generates a unique Maker Vault as a result of that action.
-That Vault is unique to the user usually varies from other Vaults in the ecosystem in the following ways:
+> Each user borrowing DAI generates a unique Maker Vault as a result of that action.
+That Vault is unique to the user usually varies from other Vaults in the ecosystem.

-Collateral Currency : The Maker Vaults currently accept Ether (Ethereum’s native token) or a BAT (Basic Attention Token) token.
-There may be other tokens in the future if MakerDAO votes on it.
+The individual Maker Vaults created by users as a result of borrowing DAI are unique and may vary.

+- Collateral Type

+    The type of collateral the Maker Vault holds.
+Depending on the collateral type the Maker Vault attributes may vary.

+- Collateralization Ratio

-Collateralization Ratio : Maker Vaults require a collateral 150% worth of the requested DAI amount.
+    Maker Vaults require a collateral 150% worth of the requested DAI amount.
 In other words, to borrow 100 DAI you will need to lock 150$ worth of Ether tokens as collateral.
+The 150% is a requirement that may change at any time if the MakerDAO decides to do that.

+    The ratio of 150% currently applies when user uses Ethereum as s collateral.
+For other tokens the value may be different.

-The collateralization ratio of 150% is a value set by MakerDAO and may change in the future.
-As the price of the Ether fluctuates the collateralization ratio for each vault changes along with it.
+    As the price of the collateral tokens fluctuates the collateralization ratio for each vault changes along with it, in real time.
+The 150% is a min requirement for the vault to remain operational.

+- Vault Health

-Vault Health : When the price of Ether increases so is the collateralization ratio of each vault, allowing users to generate even more DAI from that vault without the need to add any more collateral.
+    When the price of Ether increases so is the collateralization ratio of each vault, allowing users to generate even more DAI from that vault without the need to add any more collateral.

     The reverse is true as well, if the price of Ether goes down significantly the vault can become under collateralized and be at risk of liquidating.

     The vault is considered healthy when it’s collateralization ratio is above 150%.
 It’s a responsibility of the user to continuously monitor the vault and ensure it remains healthy.

     When the collateralization ratio of the Vault nears 150$ the user may either deposit more collateral into it or return a portion of the borrowed DAI.
 Both of the options would increase the collateralization ratio of the Vault.

+- Liquidation Price

-Liquidation Price : Liquidation is the process that is automatically initiated by the Maker Protocol when the collateralization ratio of the vault falls below 150%.
-During the liquidation process the collateral that is locked in the vault is automatically auctioned on the market with an aim to buy on the market the amount of DAI the Vault has issued to the user.
+    Liquidation is the process that is automatically initiated by the Maker Protocol when the collateralization ratio of the vault falls below 150%.

+    During the liquidation process the collateral is automatically auctioned on the market with an aim to buy on the market the amount of DAI the Vault has issued to the user.

     During the Liquidation process, enough collateral is sold to cover the debt along with a Liquidation Penalty (that is 13% of collateral).
 Whatever remains will be available for withdrawal to the user.

+- Stability Fee

-Stability Fee : To reclaim the collateral in the Vault, users must repay the borrowed amount of DAI and the accumulated stability fees.
+    To reclaim the collateral in the Vault, users must repay the borrowed amount of DAI, and the accumulated stability fees.

     The Stability Fee is a fee paid by every Vault owner.
 At this point in time, it is an annual percentage yield (0.5%) that is calculated on top of the existing Vault debt.
 Stability Fees must be paid in DAI or MKR token.

-As will be explained below, Stability Fee is one of the mechanisms of MakerDAO to control the price of DAI and help it maintain the dollar peg.
-The stability fee amount can change as a result of voting by MKR token holders.
+    As will be explained below, Stability Fee is one of the mechanisms of MakerDAO to control the price of DAI and help it maintain the 1-1 dollar peg.

+    Just like the other aspect of the Maker Protocol, the stability fee amount can change as a result of voting by MKR token holders.

-Lending DAI to Maker Protocol
+### 3. Lending DAI

 In November 2019 the MakerDAO project received a major upgrade.
 The upgrade introduced the capability for users to deposit their DAI holdings to Maker Protocol and earn an interest rate known as DAI Savings Rate (DSR).

-The steps are really simple, the user sends DAI tokens to a smart contract which keeps the funds locked and tracks the accrued interest rate.
+The steps are simple, the user sends DAI tokens to a smart contract which keeps the funds locked and tracks the accrued interest rate.

 Think of this service as a regular savings account that pays an interest on your savings.
 There are no withdrawal limits, deposit limits, or liquidity constraints.

-The table below shows how the DSR rates have changed over time:
+The list below shows how the DSR rates have changed over time:

-DATE
-RATE
-November 18th 2019
-2.00 %
+- Nov 2019 : 2.00 %
-December 6th 2019
-4.00 %
+- Dec 2019 : 4.00 %
-January 8th 2020
-6.00 %
+- Jan 2020 : 6.00 %  (Jan 8'th)
-January 26th 2020
-7.75 %
+- Jan 2020 : 7.75 %  (Jan 26'th)
-February 4th 2020
-8.75 %
+- Feb 2020 : 8.75 %  (Feb 4'th)
-February 9th 2020
-7.5 %
-February 20th 2020
+- Feb 2020 : 7.50 %  (Feb 9'th)
-8.00 %
+- Feb 2020 : 8.00 %  (Feb 20'th)
-March 15th 2020
-4.00 %
+- Mar 2020 : 4.00 %  (Mar 15'th)
-March 17th 2020
-0 % *
+- Mar 2020 : 0.00 %  (Mar 17'th)

-* On March 17’th, MakerDAO dropped the DSR to 0% with an aim to bring the value of DAI closer to 1$.
+On March 17’th, MakerDAO dropped the DSR to 0% with an aim to bring the value of DAI closer to 1$.

 The Maker Protocol pays depositors an interest rate from the funds it accumulates from Stability Fees collected from Vaults.
 Since the Maker Protocol pays the DSR from funds earned through Stability Fee – the DSR can never exceed the Stability Fee.
 If the current Stability Fee is 0.5% then the DSR can not exceed that amount unless the MakerDAO votes on increasing the Stability Fee.